KCErb/lucky-hasura-docker/README.md

 `PROJECT_NAME` and `SWARM_NAME` are up to you but for a start you'll probably want them to be the same as `GITLAB_REPO_NAME`.
 The key is that these two names you sometimes have to type, so if your repo name is long like `lucky_hasura_docker` you might want your swarm and project name to be `lhd`. **Also** in many places I have docker configs like `SWARM_NAME_internal` so if your names have dashes you'll end up with mixed names `cool-app_internal`.
 If that bothers you, you might want to stick with underscore names.
 (Not to mention that in Crystal land the project `foo_bar` will be in namespace `FooBar` while the project `foo-bar` will be in namespace `Foo::Bar`.)

-So go ahead and use sed, or your IDE or whatever you like to replace those throughout your copy of this repo.
+So go ahead and use sed, or your IDE or whatever you like to replace those throughout your copy of the LHD repo.
 The following might be handy:

 **Linux**